 If you want to use your diet to rev your metabolism, aim to add protein to every meal.

 “Adding lean protein like eggs, chicken, and dairy to your diet will help jumpstart the metabolism in two ways.
 [First,] they help support muscle building and muscle retention... [plus] those foods themselves are more challenging for your body to digest, so it takes more energy from your body to utilize them than other foods,” says Lohre.

 Stress (and in particular, the stress hormone cortisol) slows down the metabolism.
 One 2015 study found that participants who experiences a stressful event burned 104 calories less over the 24 hours that followed than did their stress-free counterparts — the equivalent of nearly 11 pounds of weight gain per year.

 If you want to keep stress at bay, try meditation.
-Mindfulness meditation has been shown to lower cortisol levels, and you can reap the rewards with as little as 10 to 15 minutes of meditation practice per day.
+Mindfulness meditation has been levels, and you can reap the rewards with as little as 10 to 15 minutes of meditation practice per day.